curateteaching/digitalpedagogy/keywords/classroom.md

 #### "Classroom Activity: Spatial & Activity-Based Ethnography of Classroom Design"
 ![screenshot](images/Classroom_artifact_Classroom_Design_Activity.png)
 * Artifact Type: Class Activity Post-Secondary
-* Artifact Permissions: Author Permission *Sources:[https://docs.google.com/document/d/1qN3CpsBfWVlarMeUDR27R747qGuEhJqDJ_6xxAIuuro/edit?usp=sharing]( https://docs.google.com/document/d/1qN3CpsBfWVlarMeUDR27R747qGuEhJqDJ_6xxAIuuro/edit?usp=sharing)
+* Artifact Permissions: CC-BY-NC *Sources:[https://docs.google.com/document/d/1qN3CpsBfWVlarMeUDR27R747qGuEhJqDJ_6xxAIuuro/edit?usp=sharing]( https://docs.google.com/document/d/1qN3CpsBfWVlarMeUDR27R747qGuEhJqDJ_6xxAIuuro/edit?usp=sharing)
 * Creator: Joyce R. Walker

 This activity, designed for college-level classrooms, asks students (and teachers) to engage in careful observation of spaces where learning happens.
 Videos such as Stephen Heppell's "The Final Frontier" and Ewan McIntosh’s "The Seven Spaces" can be used to introduce students to the importance of materiality and design in learning environments, while the activity itself asks students to examine learning activities in a range of different spaces, and attend to spaces, tools, people, texts and how the interactions of all of these elements impact learning.
 This assignment could be a major class project or unit, or could be scaled down as a 1-2 day activity with class discussion.

 #### Learning Spaces Course Plan
 ![screenshot](images/Classroom_Artifact_7_Learning_spaces_syllabus.png)
 * Artifact Type: Course Plan
-* Artifact Permissions: Author Permission
+* Artifact Permissions: CC-BY-NC
 * Source: [https://drive.google.com/folderview?id=0B0vrL-DffM_dZ200b1FPYnR5Ujg&usp=sharing](https://drive.google.com/folderview?id=0B0vrL-DffM_dZ200b1FPYnR5Ujg&usp=sharing)
 * Creator: Joyce R. Walker